HISPlayer/UnityWebGL-SDK/playing-ads.md

 #### protected float GetAdCurrentTime(int playerIndex)
 Get the current time of a certain advertisement in milliseconds (ms).
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+#### protected void ChangeVideoContent(int playerIndex, string url, int resumePosition, AdsProperties ads)
+Change video content at run time of a certain stream.
+The **url** is the new content that will be running on the stream.
+The **resumePosition** is time position in milliseconds where the new content is starting the playback.
+The **AdsProperties** is an ads properties to use when loading the new content.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.